No products in the cart.

 BURLINGTON, VT May 2021 — Sunset Lake CBD, a majority worker-owned CBD company based in Burlington, Vermont is donating $2,500 to St. Vincent Nurses’ Strike Fund.
 The announcement of the donation comes on National Nurses Day.

 St. Vincent nurses have been on strike since March 8, 2021 over pay and staffing levels, the latter, the nurses say, have been far too low to ensure adequate patient care.
-Tenet, the Dallas-based healthcare company who owns the Worcester-based hospital, has reportedly posted profits of $97M in the first quarter of 2021.
+Tenet, the Dallas-based healthcare company that owns the Worcester-based hospital, has reportedly posted profits of $97M in the first quarter of 2021.

 Sunset Lake CBD, a nearly two-year-old company, has a connection to Worcester through its Director of Operations, T.J.
 Anania.
-“As workers ourselves we think it’s important to stand in solidarity whenever we can, however we can,” Anania said.
+“As workers ourselves, we think it’s important to stand in solidarity whenever we can, however we can,” Anania said.
 “We can’t really make it down to the picket line, so we wanted to show support with a donation.
 This strike just really hits close to home— I used to work downtown and deliver food to St. Vincent’s all the time.”

 Sunset Lake CBD is a vertically integrated hemp farm in Northwest Vermont.
 Originally a dairy farm producing milk for Ben & Jerry’s Ice Cream, Sunset Lake decided to diversify in 2019 and started growing hemp for CBD.
 As a majority worker-owned company, Sunset Lake believes in the importance of workers and has a $15/hour minimum wage.